LazerLambda/Promptzl/docs/source/tutorial_causal_lms.rst

     accuracy_score(dataset['label'], output.predictions)

 .. note::
-    When using only a list of lists of label words in the verbalizer, it might be first necessary to adjust the predictions to the values used in the dataset.
+    When using List[List[str]] instead of Dict[str, List[str]] in the verbalizer, it might be necessary first to adjust the predictions to the values used in the dataset.
     In this case, the predictions refer to the indices of the lists in the verbalizer.
     E.g.: :code:`[['negative'], ['positive']]` will produce predictions in the form of zeros and ones.